Bugofbook/My-app.github.io/src/redux/README.md

-# reducers
+# redux

 constructe reducers and store by redux.js

+## actions

+defination all action for store

+## reducers

+defination all reducer for store

 ## constants.js

-defination type of actions for reduces of Redux
+defination type of actions for reduces of Redux and action of Redux

 ## store.js

-defination store
+constrcte store

-## info.js

-defination reducer of game info

-info:{gamestate:"begin game" , nowplayer:"player1", winner:[], loser:[], row:3, column:3}

-## list.js

-defination reducer of saving point-history

-lists:[list,list]
-list:{column:1,row:1,owner:"player1",value:"A"}

-## Squares.js

-defination reducer of Squares

-squares:[rowsquare,rowsquare]
-rowsquare:[columnsquare,columnsquare]
-columnsquare:{owner:"player1",value:"A",lock:true}